mui/material-ui/docs/src/pages/css-in-js/api/api.md

 ## `makeStyles(styles, [options]) => hook`

-Link a style sheet with a functional component using the **hook** pattern.
+Link a style sheet with a function component using the **hook** pattern.

 #### Arguments